sujeet4github/MyLangUtils/LangKotlin/Idiomatic/README.md

  Github:
   https://github.com/phauer/blog-related/tree/master/kotlin-idiomatic/src/main/kotlin/idiomaticKotlin

-# Kotlin’s Built-in Support for Common Java Idioms and Patterns
+# Kotlinï¿½s Built-in Support for Common Java Idioms and Patterns

 In Java, we have to write quite some boilerplate code to implemented certain idioms and patterns.
-Fortunately, many patterns are built-in right into Kotlin’s language or its standard library.
+Fortunately, many patterns are built-in right into Kotlin's language or its standard library.

 |Java Idiom or Pattern 			| Idiomatic Solution in Kotlin
 |Optional				| Nullable Types